-- 8. We propose that the definitions for "Bio-Based," "Partly Bio-Based," or "X% Bio-Based," as they apply to fertilising products, be incorporated into the EU FPR labelling requirements (Annex III).
-These terms should be added to Part I 8(c) to ensure that the labels "Bio-Based" or "Partly Bio-Based" are only used for CE-mark fertilising products if they comply with these definitions, and that any "Partly Bio-Based" product explicitly states the percentage of bio-based content in labelling.
-Additionally, it should be specified if products make a "Bio-Based" or "Partly Bio-Based" or "X% Bio-Based" labelling claim, then this must undergo Conformity Assessment by a Notified Body as per Module B or D1 of Annex IV. - 9.
-P4 (white phosphorus) is not as such a "nutrient" and recovered P4 is not expected to be used in fertiliser, animal feed or human food & beverage additive production (these can be supplied by purified wet-acid route P).
+- H. For fertilisers, a minimum level of bio-based nutrients (+ organic carbon) should be specified, below which the term "Bio-Based" or "Partly Bio-Based fertiliser" should not be used.
+This minimum should apply to the declared nutrient content, as % weight of dry matter (DW).
+This minimum could be 10% (TBD). - I. A tolerance should be defined: if the nutrients of biological origin are > X%, then the term "Bio-Based" remains applicable (not "Partly Bio-Based).
+Below this tolerance, the material should be termed "Partly Bio-Based".
+We suggest that this tolerance (X) could be 90 % DW. - J. EU Fertilising Products Regulation (FPR) labelling for "Bio-Based" fertilising products.
+We request that the definitions of "Bio-Based" and "Partly Bio-Based", as applicable to fertilising products, be added to the EU FPR labelling specifications (Annex III), that it be added to Part I 8(c) that the claim "Bio-Based" or "Partly Bio-Based" should not be used unless this definition is respected, and for "Partly Bio-Based" the % bio-based should be specified on the label.
+It should be specified that products making a "Bio-Based" or "Partly Bio-Based" labelling claim must undergo Conformity Assessment of this claim by a Notified Body as per Module B or D1 of Annex IV. - K. P4 (white phosphorus) is not as such a "nutrient" and recovered P4 is not expected to be used in fertiliser, animal feed or human food & beverage additive production (these can be supplied by purified wet-acid route P).
 However, by extension of the above, ESPP suggests that P4 recovered from sewage sludge, bone meal ash or other organic materials could be termed "Bio-Based phosphorus" or "Bio-Based chemical".
-Similarly for other phosphorus, nitrogen or other nutrient mineral elements used in industrial applications, where the element provides a functional value (e.g. phosphorus in lithium iron phosphate battery cathodes). - 10.
-We suggest that guidance on terminology, labelling and validation methodology should be developed through a CEN standard, En methodology and/or a European Commission Communication.
+Similarly for other phosphorus, nitrogen or other nutrient mineral elements used in industrial applications, where the element provides a functional value (e.g. phosphorus in lithium iron phosphate battery cathodes). - L. We suggest that guidance on terminology, labelling and validation methodology should be developed through a CEN standard, En methodology and/or a European Commission Communication.
 This should include guidance on methodology on the Materials Flow Analysis necessary to demonstrate the bio-based origin or nutrient materials.